“DATA is the new age, trend and hype”

 It makes sense to have good discussions about the key attributes for the important concepts of the business and IT in the model.

-Now with the age of Data arriving and data scientists popping up in every organization, conceptual data models are becoming very popular.
+With the age of Data arriving and data scientists popping up in every organization, conceptual data models are becoming very popular.
 The better you understand the data concepts in the organization, the better you can analyze and get something sensible out of your Data Lake and fire off some value-added artificial intelligence.

 What is a Conceptual Entity?

 Maybe it is most important to remark that any entity should be included in the conceptual model if it has meaning for the people of the business.
-If it does not have meaning for the business. the CDM will fail to realize its function.
+If it does not have meaning for the business.
+The CDM will fail to realize its function.

 The Function of a Conceptual Data Model

-If the business stakeholders of an organization, like managers and staff, want to understand how their business works, want to support IT and Data and want to support people to build the best IT support for their business, more and more often a conceptual data model is created.
+If the business stakeholders of an organization, like managers and staff, want to understand how their business works, want to support IT and Data, and want to support people to build the best IT support for their business, more and more often a conceptual data model is created.

 A conceptual data model captures the essential concepts that are present or should be present in the organization.
 One can create an AS-IS CDM and TO-BE CDM.

-Suppose an insurance company wants to start a digital transformation, a good understanding of the concepts of Customer-Centric, Self Service and Insurance Product Formulas is important.
-A conceptual data model normally describes a complete enterprise or business with only 30 to 50 concepts (or conceptual entities).
-Every concept is defined and every concept is related to one or more other concepts.
+A conceptual data model usually describes a complete enterprise or business with only 30 to 50 concepts (or conceptual entities).
+Every concept is defined,d and every concept is related to one or more other concepts.

 ANSI 1975 on Conceptual Data Models

-Next to people in workshops, creating conceptual data models, there are also institutes and professors busy with conceptual data models, but more on the definition side of it.
+Next to people in workshops creating conceptual data models, there are also institutes and professors busy with conceptual data models, but more on the definition side of it.

-According to ANSI (ANSI/X3/SPARC Study Group on Data Base Management Systems, back in 1975; Interim Report) a Conceptual Data model can be defined as follows: A conceptual data model describes the semantics of a domain, being the scope of the model.
+According to ANSI (ANSI/X3/SPARC Study Group on Data Base Management Systems, back in 1975; Interim Report), a Conceptual Data model can be defined as follows: A conceptual data model describes the semantics of a domain, being the scope of the model.

 A conceptual schema specifies the kinds of facts or propositions that can be expressed using the model.
 In that sense, it defines the allowed expressions in an artificial 'language' with a scope that is limited by the scope of the model.